- College of Arts & Sciences

 Selections are based on random lottery numbers within a projected class year for the upcoming fall semester.
 If you stay in your current community or have someone pulling you into a new one, to-be-seniors staying will be the first group to select; to-be-seniors pulling someone into their community will be the second group; to-be-juniors staying the third group, to-be-juniors pulling the fourth group, etc. The last groups to select will be those wishing to move into a community without anyone pulling them in.

-Students wishing to pull a roommate into their community will select after those in their class group who are not pulling someone in from outside the community.
+Yes.
+Students wishing to pull a roommate into their community will select after those in their class year who are not pulling someone in from outside the community.

 Yes, but you will select after all those returning to that community.
 You will select according to the class year system of to-be-seniors selecting first; then to-be-juniors, etc.

 Haggerty/Tyson and UP rental house selections are held before traditional residence hall selections.
-The application gives you the choice to return to the traditional residence hall process if you do not get into upper class housing.
-Unfortunately, we cannot predict supply vs. demand.
-Selections depend upon a returning population, the random lottery numbers of students, and who actually signs a contract.
+The application gives you the choice to return to the traditional residence hall process if you do not get into upperclass housing.

 The suites may be selected by no less than 4 students.
 If a quad grouping would like their friends to be able to select the adjoining room, a courtesy hold may be placed on that room for the other students.
 The hold will stand unless all other suites have been selected and a group with a better lottery number than those it is being held for wants it.